oalexandre/pyknocking/readme.md

 Simple utility for port knocking written in python3.

-If you find it useful but you think it lacks some functionality please let me know by creating an issue.
+If you find it useful, but you think it lacks some functionality, please let me know by creating an issue.
 Thank you!

 Basic usage
 -----------